AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/overview.md

 **Are Marketo user roles (within workspaces) managed in Adobe Admin Console?**

-No. User Role management (within workspaces) is completed in Marketo.
+No. User Role management (within workspaces) is completed in Marketo Engage.

 **I'm a Marketo Admin and don't have access to the Admin Console.
 How do I gain access?**

-Any system or product administrator that has access to your organization's Admin Console can give you access.
+Any Adobe System or Product Admin that has access to your organization's Admin Console can give you access.
 If you're not sure who in your organization has admin privileges in the console, contact [Adobe Customer Care](https://helpx.adobe.com/contact.html).

 **How would an Admin add users to Marketo Sales Connect?**

-While there will be a product card in AC for Sales Connect, AC should not be used to add/manage users.
+While there will be a product card in Admin Console for Sales Connect, Admin Console should not be used to add/manage users.
 The following link will allow Admins to manage users via Marketo Sales Connect: [https://toutapp.com/next#settings/admin/user-management](https://toutapp.com/next#settings/admin/user-management).

 **Where can I learn more about the Adobe Admin Console?**